 Fishing Line For Trout Fishing

-For trout fishing, you won’t need to put any heavier line on your reel than 6lb mono, or the equivalent if using fluorocarbon line.
+While fishing for trout, you’re typically not going to need to put any heavier line on your reel than 6lb mono, or the equivalent if using fluorocarbon line.
 Therefore, a small and smooth reel will do the job.
-Something with a capacity of line that the reel holds should only need to be a minimum of 70 yards with 6lb monofilament line.
+Something with a capacity of line that the reel holds should only need to be a minimum of 70 yards with 6lb

-You can learn the more about the differences between mono and fluorocarbon fishing lines in my post, Monofilament VS Fluorocarbon Fishing Line (5 Surprising Differences), or read more about what I've found to be the best fishing line for trout.
+You can learn the more about the differences between mono and fluorocarbon fishing lines in my post, Monofilament VS Fluorocarbon Fishing Line, or read more about what I’ve found to be the best fishing line for your trout reel.

 Other Basic Trout Fishing Gear